Deorali – Macchapuchare Base Camp (MBC)

 - The lodge in ABC might look closer than they are, so don’t be very excited if you see them in distance

 - There is a signpost in Annapurna Base Camp stating its name, altitude and prayer flag

 - Annapurna Base Camp is in an altitude of 4130 meters, I have never been to this high before

 - There is a viewpoint surpassing a volleyball court

-- I ordered and at my breakfast enjoying the panoramic view
+- I ordered and ate my breakfast, enjoying the panoramic view

 - I didn’t stop anywhere and reached Dovan before night